Leaders of the Past. Trailblazers of the Future.

 Voices from our past and present

 We’re proud to have given out more than $10 M in community and research grants since our founding.
-This type of funding has meant different things to different people throughout our history, and that’s what we believe makes our Foundation extraordinary.
+This type of funding has meant different things to different people throughout our history, and that’s what we believe makes our philanthropy extraordinary.
 Hear what our leaders, donors and grant recipients have to say as we mark this historic occasion.

 “Making an impact isn’t about funding Nobel Prize-winning work.
 It’s about providing education and resources to the people who can’t access or afford such things.
 It’s about the projects that provide care to the human beings that need it.”
-Bart Chernow, MD, FCCP
+Bart Chernow, MD, Master FCCP

 “The foundation’s grant program has been successful beyond my imagination.
 To date, we’ve given $10 million to community service projects.
 Securing this type of funding has been one of the most gratifying activities that I’ve been involved in.”
 Robert McCaffree, MD, Master FCCP